TechwithKyle/OAuth-Consent-Phishing-Simulation/README.md

 ## MITRE ATT&CK Mapping

 - T1078.004 Initial Access - Valid Accounts (Cloud Accounts
+The attacker gains access not by stealing passwords, but by tricking a user into consenting to a malicious Azure application.
+This gives the attacker a valid, delegated session token — essentially making them a “valid user” in the cloud without needing credentials.
 - T1528 Credential Access - Access Token Manipulation
+After the victim clicks “Accept,” the attacker uses the MSAL Python script to request and manipulate delegated access tokens, allowing them to act on behalf of the user.
+The attacker may store or replay the refresh_token for persistent access.
 - T1550.003 Defense Evasion - Exploit Authorization Logic Flaw
+The attacker exploits Microsoft’s trust model where an approved third-party app is considered legitimate.
+Because the victim willingly approved access, no alerts are triggered — even though the attacker is now operating under the user’s identity.
 - T1098.001 Persistence - Cloud Service Permissions
+By requesting the offline_access scope during consent, the attacker obtains a refresh_token, enabling long-term access without the user ever logging in again.
 - T1071.001 Command and Control - Application Layer Protocol
+The attacker uses the Microsoft Graph API (HTTPS-based) as the command-and-control channel to communicate with Microsoft 365 and extract user data.
+This occurs entirely over legitimate Microsoft infrastructure, making it hard to detect.

 ---